 I love New York City!
-I had the opportunity to live in the big apple after college and I worked there every summer until I had kids.
+I had the opportunity to live in the big apple after college and I worked in the big apple every summer until I had kids.
 I love the smell, the people, the action, the food, the shopping, the walking, I love it all.
 New York City has so much to offer!
-Get yourself to the big apple, find a place to stay, and I’ve got an awesome list of free things for you to do while you are here.
+Plan a trip to New York City, and use this list of mostly free things to do in NYC as your NYC guide!

 29 Free Things To Do in New York City

 To do everything on this list would take a good month!
 I divided the list up categories to make choosing free things to do as easy as possible.
 I recommend picking 1-3 things to do in a day, and take time to explore your surroundings.
 Oh and if you like cupcakes, be sure to checkout my lower Manhattan battle of the cupcake and 10 fun, free things to do with kids in downtown Manhattan.